Whooping Cough Outbreak in Santa Cruz County

 - Mild cough

-Coughing fits can last for 10 weeks.
+Whooping cough can last up to 10 weeks, along with coughing fits.
 This is why whooping cough is sometimes referred to as the “100 day cough”.

 What do I do if I or my family have been exposed?
 Is whooping cough treatable?